-The report of Directors of Fund Manager has been prepared in full compliance with Tanzania Financial Reporting Standard No.1 (TFRS 1) on directors' report.
+The report of Directors of Fund Manager has been prepared in full compliance with Tanzania Financial Reporting Standard No.1 (TFRS 1) on report by those charged with Governance.

-By order of the Board

-Casmir Sumba Kyuki Chairman Date

-Judika Loti King'ori Director Date
+Prof. Faustin Rweshabura Kamuzora Chairman Dr. Judika Loti King'ori Director Date

-STATEMENT OF THE DIRECTORS OF THE FUND MANAGER'S RESPONSIBILITIES FOR THE YEAR ENDED 30 JUNE 2023
+STATEMENT OF THE DIRECTORS OF THE FUND MANAGER'S RESPONSIBILITIES FOR THE YEAR ENDED 30 JUNE 2024

-The Fund Manager's Directors are responsible for the preparation of financial statements that give a true and fair view of Invest Life Unit Trust Scheme (Wekeza Maisha) comprising the statement of financial position as at 30 June 2023, and the statement of profit or loss and other comprehensive income, changes in net assets attributable to unit holders and cash flows for the year then ended, and the notes to the financial statements, which include a summary of significant accounting policies, in accordance with International Financial Reporting Standards and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.
+The Fund Manager's Directors are responsible for the preparation of financial statements that give a true and fair view of Invest Life Unit Trust Scheme (Wekeza Maisha) comprising the statement of financial position as at 30 June 2024, statement of profit or loss and other comprehensive income, statement of changes in net assets attributable to unit holders, statement of cash flows for the year then ended, and the notes to the financial statements, which include material accounting policies, in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.